penghy27/DataAnalysis/README.md

 # Data Analysis

-The repository contains assignments and practicums for the 'Collect, Store, Retrieve, Analyze Data' course in Data Analysis.
+The repo contains assignments and practicums for the 'Collect, Store, Retrieve, Analyze Data' course in Data Analysis.

 ### Module